Vulvar Cancer Library

 Learn about Vulvar Cancer

-Vulvar cancer is a rare disease in which malignant (cancer) cells form in the tissues of the vulva.
+Vulvar cancer is a rare cancer that starts in the tissues of the vulva.

-Vulvar cancer forms in a woman's external genitalia.
+Vulvar cancer forms in a woman's external genitalia, called the vulva.
+It occurs when cells in the vulva start to grow out of control.
 The vulva includes:

-- Inner and outer lips of the vagina.
+- the inner and outer lips of the vagina

-- Opening of the vagina and its glands.
+- the opening of the vagina and its glands

-- Mons pubis (the rounded area in front of the pubic bones that becomes covered with hair at puberty).
+- the mons pubis (the rounded area in front of the pubic bones that becomes covered with hair at puberty)

 Vulvar cancer most often affects the outer vaginal lips.
 Less often, cancer affects the inner vaginal lips, clitoris, or vaginal glands.